mfaani/mfaani/content/posts/devtools/Optimizing App Size/Jargon/index.md

     - A command line interface that has.
 Users won't have to call your other executables.
 But your main app will likely call the other executables.

 ## Syntax
 - `extern` A C concept.
 Doesn’t exist in Swift.
 It’s an instruction/promise to the compiler which tells it that a given symbol is defined in _another_ file.
-When the linker sees extern before function declaration, it looks for the definition in another C file.
+Without it, the compilation of the file which depends on the external symbol (function/variable) will fail.
+Additionally when the linker sees extern before function declaration, it looks for the definition in another C file.

 Other languages have _header files_ which they include.
 Swift is made more simple.
 It just compiles a module entirely.
 So as long as what you need is declared in the same module, then things will compile without having a need to import/include.
 If it's declared in _another_ module, then you just need to import that module.
 You don't need to single out a file.
 This is a convenience made by swift.